Rbanism/gdcu-data/README.md

 ODbL 1.0 license, as it is derived from:
 - OpenStreetMap data licensed under the ODbL 1.0 license
 - Gapminder data licensed under the CC BY 4.0 license
+- AHN data licensed under the CC0 1.0 license
+- Luchfoto data licensed under the CC BY 4.0 license
+- PDOK data licensed under the CC BY 4.0 license

 ## 5.2 Links to other resources: